riyaeliza123/pinniped-counts/documentation.md

 ## Methods and Tools
 1. Annotation Tool: Roboflow was used for manual annotation of the images.
 2. Model Architecture: YOLOv11 (You Only Look Once) was selected for its speed and accuracy in object detection tasks.
+YOLOv11 (You Only Look Once version 11) is a state-of-the-art object detection algorithm designed for speed, accuracy, and real-time applications.
+It is an evolution of the YOLO (You Only Look Once) family of models, which are known for their efficiency in detecting objects in images in a single forward pass through a neural network.
 3. Training: The model was trained using Roboflow’s integrated training pipeline, benefiting from its augmentation and dataset management features.

  ## Evaluation Metrics: